lachiesainsbury/TrainVis/README.md

 # Train Vis

-A basic train simulation that simulates a train moving from one location to another.
+A basic train visualisation that display a train moving from one location to another.

 ## Getting Started